Planting Rose of Sharon & Other Hibiscus Flowers

-By mid-fall, most plants have stopped flowering.
-However, if you’d like an autumn bloomer, fall is the perfect time to plant hardy hibiscus, such as the beautiful Rose of Sharon.
-Discover varieties of hibiscus flowers and planting tips from The Old Farmer’s Almanac.
+By midfall, most plants have stopped flowering.
+However, if you'd like an autumn bloomer, look no further than the hardy hibiscus and beautiful Rose of Sharon.
+Discover varieties of hibiscus flowers and planting tips from The Old Farmer's Almanac.

 Rose of Sharon

 Rose of Sharon (Hibiscus syriacus) is one of my favorite late summer shrubs.
 Hardy hibiscus is so tough the plant will come back year after year as far north as zone 5.
 In the same family (Malva) as hollyhocks, mallows, and okra, this hibiscus can have single, double, or semi-double blossoms in a wide range of colors including true blue—a rare color in the flower world.
 If you need a shot of blue to contrast with all the autumn yellows and golds, look for 'Blue Bird', 'Azurri Blue Satin', or 'Blue Chiffon'.

 Forming a multi-stemmed shrub that can grow to be 8 to 12 feet tall and 6 to 10 feet wide, they can be planted 10 to 12 feet apart to make a colorful hedge.
 If you prefer a standard tree-shape, the extra stems can be carefully pruned out to give it that appearance.
 Since they flower on new wood do any pruning early in the season to give the plant a chance to recover and regrow new branches.
 They require full sun to produce the most blossoms but will still bloom in light shade.
 They prefer moist, well-drained soil and love hot summers.
 Fertilize in the spring with some compost and mulch around the base to keep the soil moist.

 To encourage bigger blossoms, you can pinch off the extra buds, leaving only 2 to 3 per branch but I'd go for quantity over size any day.